aisnote/Firefox-Chrome-Share-Comparison/README.md

 ####  Peer Connections to signal media

-If an application wants to have an audio \ video stream as well as share this is possible on Chrome using one PeerConnection JavaScript object but Firefox requires two, one for Audio \ Video and another one for share.
+If an application wants to have an audio \ video stream as well as share this is possible in Chrome using one PeerConnection JavaScript object but Firefox requires two, one for Audio \ Video and another one for share.
 To make Chrome and Firefox talk together for both share and Audio \ Video streams two peerconnectons should be used on both sides.

 ### Firefox Window selection UI